 During the sensor trajectory processing (combining GPS & IMU datasets) certain statistical graphs and tables are generated within the Applanix POSPac processing environment which are commonly used as indicators of processing stability and accuracy.
-This data for analysis include: Max horizontal / vertical GPS variance, separation plot, altitude plot, PDOP plot, base station baseline length, processing mode, number of satellite vehicles, and mission trajectory.
+This data for analysis include: max horizontal / vertical GPS variance, separation plot, altitude plot, PDOP plot, base station baseline length, processing mode, number of satellite vehicles, and mission trajectory.

-Point clouds were created using the RiPROCESS software.
+Point clouds were created using RiPROCESS software.
 The generated point cloud is the mathematical three dimensional composite of all returns from all laser pulses as determined from the aerial mission.
 The point cloud is imported into GeoCue distributive processing software.
 Imported data is tiled and then calibrated using TerraMatch and proprietary software.
+Using TerraScan, the vertical accuracy of the surveyed ground control is tested and any bias is removed from the data.
 TerraScan and TerraModeler software packages are then used for automated data classification and manual cleanup.
 The data are manually reviewed and any remaining artifacts removed using functionality provided by TerraScan and TerraModeler.